Limited Time Offer - Get 50% Off Now!

 • Making modifications for a wheelchair ramp or widening a doorway

-When someone needs a medical facility or nursing home level of care or maybe less care, he or she can still qualify for Medicaid coverage.
-The individual will be assessed for the need of help required daily routine activities like bathing, dressing, and toileting.
+When someone needs a medical facility or nursing home level of care or maybe less care, they can still qualify for Medicaid coverage.
+The individual will be assessed for the need for help required daily routine activities like bathing, dressing, and toileting.

-Yes, Medicaid is available only to those that meet the income and asset guidelines as defined by the state.
+Yes, Medicaid is available only to those who meet the state’s income and asset guidelines.
 For every state, the guidelines and limits are different.

 The application process for availing Medicaid is not complex.
-Anyone can apply for the available Medicaid programs by visiting the respective state’s Medicaid agency, whether in person or online.
-However, the application approval may take some time and if the eligibility guidelines are not met specifically, there are chances of denial.
+Anyone can apply for the available Medicaid programs by visiting the respective state’s Medicaid agency in person or online.
+However, the application approval may take some time, and if the eligibility guidelines are not met specifically, there are chances of denial.

-Medicaid is for those who are categorized as low-income individuals, with predefined income limits and assets according to different states.
-In almost all states, Medicaid pays for home care services (including In-home health care), in addition to Personal care services (such as help bathing, eating, and moving).
+Medicaid is for those who are categorized as low-income individuals with predefined income limits and assets according to different states.
+In almost all states, Medicaid pays for home care services (including In-home health care) and Personal care services (such as help with bathing, eating, and moving).

-The Centers for Medicare and Medicaid Services (CMS) implement, monitor, and support Medicare nationwide, thus it follows standard billing requirements across the country.
-The states administer and control Medicaid, thus home care service providers are required to meet all state-specific Medicaid billing requirements for each state they plan to bill in.
-Home care businesses operating in multiple states know that most states make use of the same electronic format for Medicaid claim submission.
-However, the process of claim transmission may vary from state-to-state.
+The Centers for Medicare and Medicaid Services (CMS) implement, monitor, and support Medicare on a national level, which means that standard billing requirements are followed throughout the country.
+However, the states administer and control Medicaid, which means that home care service providers are required to comply with state-specific Medicaid billing requirements for each state they plan to bill in.
+For home care businesses operating in multiple states, it is important to note that most states use the same electronic format for Medicaid claim submission.
+However, the process of claim transmission may vary from state to state.

-Medicaid programs are funded by the state and federal government.
+The state and federal governments fund Medicaid programs.
 As such, they provide health coverage for seniors, pregnant women, parents, children, disabled, and caregivers alike.
-Anyone outside these demographics, even classifying as low-income, is not coverable under Medicaid.
+Anyone outside these demographics, even those classified as low-income, is not covered under Medicaid.

-Because of the number of available Medicaid programs, a number of states have renamed Medicaid programs.
+Several states have renamed Medicaid programs because of the number of available Medicaid programs.
 Such as:

 • MassHealth is Massachusetts Medicaid